 You may wonder what will happen to the marital home, bank accounts, personal property, and other assets acquired during the marriage.

 Can you remove marital property before the divorce is finalized?
-What are the rules regarding marital property division and protecting assets in a divorce situation?
+What are the rules regarding marital property division in Minnesota and protecting assets in a divorce situation?

 This article will provide key information and legal answers about removing property from the marital home, including the consequences of taking items before the divorce decree and the best ways to protect your share of the marital estate.